awsdocs/aws-transit-gateway-guide/doc_source/devices.md

 # Devices<a name="devices"></a>

 You can represent your on\-premises network in your global network through sites, devices, and links\.
-For more information, see [Defining and associating your on\-premises network](how-network-manager-works.md#nm-how-it-works-on-premises)\.
+For more information, see [Define and associate your on\-premises network](how-network-manager-works.md#nm-how-it-works-on-premises)\.
 You can then associate a device with a site and one or more links\.

 You can also create a device to represent a virtual appliance in your AWS network\.
 For more information, see [Connection between devices](network-manager-scenarios.md#scenario-tgw-connect)\.